Oxo Tower: History

 The building was originally constructed as a power station to supply electricity to the Royal Mail post office, built towards the end of the 19th century.
 It was subsequently acquired by the Liebig Extract of Meat Company (Lemco) in the 1920s, manufacturers of Oxo beef stock cubes, for conversion into a cold store.

 The building was largely rebuilt to an Art Deco design by company architect Albert Moore between 1928 and 1929.
 Much of the original power station was demolished, but the river-facing facade was retained and extended.
 Lemco wanted to include a tower featuring illuminated signs advertising the name of their product.
-When permission for the advertisements was refused, the tower was built with four sets of three vertically-aligned windows, each of which "coincidentally" happened to be in the shapes of a circle, a cross and a circle.
+When permission for the advertisements was refused, the tower was built with four sets of three vertically aligned windows, each of which "coincidentally" happened to be in the shapes of a circle, a cross and a circle.
 This was significant because skyline advertising was banned at the time along Southbank.

-Despite these windows being the building's architectural focal point, there is no general public access to the tower which is restricted to maintenance tradesmen.
+Despite these windows being the building's architectural focal point, there is no general public access to the tower itself, which is accessed from a hidden, locked door near the kitchens of the restaurant.

 Lemco and the building were eventually purchased by the Vestey Group.
 For a long time the building was left derelict until the late 1970s and early 1980s where there were several proposals to demolish the building and develop it and the adjacent Coin Street site, but these were met with strong local opposition and two planning inquiries were held.
 Although permission for redevelopment was granted, the support of the Greater London Council (GLC) finally resulted in the tower and adjoining land being sold to the GLC in 1984 for £2.7m—who sold the entire 13 acre site to the non-profit Coin Street Community Builders for just £750,000.

 In the 1990s the tower was refurbished to a design by Lifschutz Davidson to include housing, a restaurant, shops and exhibition space.
 The tower won the Royal Fine Art Commission/BSkyB Building of the Year Award for urban regeneration in 1997, the RIBA Award for Architecture also in 1997, the Brick Development Association Award 1997, Civic Trust Award 1998 and The Waterfront Center USA Honor Award 2000.
 It includes hireable space and floors devoted to occupation.
 Regardless of the tower's historical significance and multiple awards, it is yet to be classed as a listed building.